Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 1. Master and memorize Resourceful Routes and in general describe the importance of Resourceful web architecture.
 1. Read and write to a Document-Based (NoSQL) database (in this case MongoDB) using a Object Document Mapper (ODM)
 1. Master ExpressJS and extend it by installing, initializing, and using its various middleware packages including server-side templating using HandlebarsJS.
-1. Master intial controller testing patterns with Mocha.js and Chai.js
+1. Master initial controller testing patterns with Mocha.js and Chai.js

 ### Tutorials & Projects